shortly before her 6th birthday and my son Sean (age 7), June 1996

-Sasha was a sweet little girl with a great sense of humour.
-I have an incredible amount of empathy for her father, Mark Sechrist.
-He lost his two little girls in a moment of senselessness and I think of him often.
-Mark was very kind to Sean and I when we were visiting in Las Cruces and he will remain in my thoughts as long as they exsist.
+Sasha was a sweet little kid with an imaginative sense of humour.
+I have an incredible amount of empathy for her dad, Mark, who lost his two little girls in a moment of absolute senselessness.
+He was kind to Sean and I when we were visiting in Las Cruces and I will always remember him as a loving father.

 Sasha missed her eighth birthday by 29 days.
-Children should not pass before their parents.
+That's unacceptable!
+Children are not meant to pass before their parents.
 There is something inherently wrong with that.

-Also lost in the accident was Sasha's sister Sarah, age 10, her mother, Linda, age 42, Linda's toddler son Andrew Saar, age 3, adult daughter Jennie Hanson, age 21 and Jennie's baby son Isaiah, age 7 months.
-At a little past 2:20am on July 1, 1998 the six of them were killed while stopped on I-10 East due to the authorities trying to clean up an earlier traffic accident that killed a Northridge, California college student on the shoulder of I-10 who was trying to change his flat tyre.
-A tractor trailer, stopped behind Linda was thrust atop their Ford Taurus by a second tractor trailer that was barreling down the highway driven by a man who had apparently fallen asleep.
-Imagine the confluence of circumstances that needed to be in place for that to happen.
-Now try to wrap your head around it.
-I've tried for years... unsuccessfully.
+Also lost in the accident was Sasha's sister Sarah, age 10, their mother, Linda, age 42, Linda's toddler son Andrew Saar, age 3, adult daughter Jennie Hanson, age 21 and Jennie's baby son Isaiah, age 7 months.
+At a little past 2:20am PDT on July 1, 1998 the six of them were killed while stopped on I-10 East as a result of the authorities cleaning up an earlier traffic accident that killed a Northridge, California college student on the shoulder of I-10 as he was trying to change a flat tire.